 Machu Picchu, Peru – The Advanced Explorer

-Machu Picchu is a historian’s dream.
+Machu Picchu is a historian’s dream and active adventures dream.
 Most travelers are so consumed with the intricate details left from the Incan culture that they leave wanting more.
 Tours are available to grasp the most of this ancient civilization.
 You can customize trips to Machu Picchu to last a day with use of buses and tour guides, or a week by camping the original Inca Trail through mountains and jungle terrain of Peru.
 To see the lost civilization that remains is worth the time and hike no matter your skill level.

 Galapagos Islands, Ecuador – The Wildlife Adventurer